tsugicloud/ami-sql/README.md

 Set up a DynamoDB service and make a table:

+    Table name: sessions
+    Primary key: id

+I set the read and write levels to 5 / second and enable autoscaling.

 Then put the DynamoDB connection information into your user data:

     export DYNAMODB_KEY= 'AKIISDIUSDOUISDHFBUQ';